On discrete integrable equations with convex variational principles: Generalized discrete action functionals

+To obtain a real functional $S$, we restrict the variables and labels to the reality conditions discussed in Section~\ref{sec:reality}.
+Now, we can ask for convexity or concavity of $S$, factoring out the invariance under the global variable transformation $X\mapsto X+h$ in the cases of $(\textnormal{Q}1)$ and $(\textnormal{Q}3)_{\delta=0}$.
+In Section~\ref{sec:main}, we summarize the main theorem of our subsequent consideration.
+We are able to give necessary and sufficient conditions on labels $\theta$ for strict convexity or concavity if the three-leg functions correspond to one of the integrable quad-equations $(\textnormal{Q}1)$, $(\textnormal{Q}2)$, and $(\textnormal{Q}3)$.
+These conditions will demand that $\theta$ or $i\theta$ is either always positive or always negative or that $\exp(i\theta)$ always lies in one of the semicircles $S^1_\pm :=\left\{z\in \mC | \left|z\right|=1, \pm \im(z) > 0 \right\}$.
+In the case of a discrete Laplace-type equation corresponding to $(\textnormal{Q}4)$, we find at least sufficient conditions for strict convexity or concavity.

-In the case of $(\textnormal{Q}3)$ we will see a remarkable analogy to the Euclidean and hyperbolic circle pattern functionals of \cite{BSp04}.
-We will also obtain them as a certain limit of the action functional in the case of $(\textnormal{Q}4)$.
+The actual proof of Theorem~\ref{th:main} is given in Sections~\ref{sec:Q10} to~\ref{sec:Q4}.
+In Sections~\ref{sec:Q30} and~\ref{sec:Q31}, we will see a remarkable analogy between the generalized discrete action functionals of $(\textnormal{Q}3)$ and the Euclidean and hyperbolic circle pattern functionals of the first author and Springborn in \cite{BSp04}.
+Finally, we show in Section~\ref{sec:limit} how the functionals of $(\textnormal{Q}3)_{\delta=1}$ can be obtained as certain limits of the ones of $(\textnormal{Q}4)$.